IsaacBreen/WordleSolver/README.md

 To my knowledge, this is the first correct Wordle solver to calculate an optimal guess, defined as the guess that minimizes the expected number of turns to win.
 No tricks - this algorithm is not a heuristic.
-Nor does it rely on any questionable definition of an 'optimal guess', such as that which gives the highest expected information-gain to make the search tractable (although it does use maximum information-gain as a heuristic to make the search faster).
-The core algorithm is simple (Pythonic pseudocode):
+Most other solution attempts define an 'optimal guess' as that which gives the highest expected information-gain to make the search tractable (although it does use maximum information-gain as a heuristic to make the search faster).
+While this is a useful heuristic, it is not equivalent to minimizing the expected number of turns to win.
+Given that the goal of Wordle is generally considered to find the solution in the fewest turns, the information-gain heuristic is not the optimal strategy.

+The core algorithm is simple.
+In Pythonic pseudocode:

 ```python
 guesslist = ['aahed', 'aalii', 'aargh', 'aarti', 'abaca', ...]
 wordlist_initial  = ['aback', 'abase', 'abate', 'abbey', 'abbot' ...]